 Spring Reverb

-Shortly after the first plate reverb unit was created, spring reverb provided another alternative method.
+Shortly after the first plate reverb unit was created, the spring reverb provided another alternative method.
 Instead of using a sheet of metal and capturing the reflections, this technique uses a spring that is much smaller than the materials needed for plate reverb.
 The two types of reverb share some sonic qualities, but the spring variety is more tinny and metallic in nature.

 Around this time, many guitar amp manufacturers started to incorporate springs into their amplifiers.
 This gave guitarists access to reverb while on stage or recording.
-When the dry signal of the guitar passes through the springs inside the amplifier, it causes them to vibrate and produce an echo like effect.
+When the dry signal of the guitar passes through the springs inside the amplifier, it causes them to vibrate and produce an echo-like effect.

 The Common Types of Reverb Found on Reverb Pedals

 Now that we’ve touched upon the origins of reverb used in music recording, it’s time to look at the various forms that this effect is reproduced within a reverb pedal.
 Like all digital guitar FX, reverb pedals work by synthesizing the process electronically to produce a similar or identical outcome.
-There are numerous types of reverb used on these pedals, with some of the most common being
+There are numerous types of reverb used on these pedals, with some of the most common being.

 - Hall Reverb